View of spring with rocky mountains covered with snow in the background

 Water Security Challenge: Water Quality

-N4W is supporting the Norfolk Water Strategy Programme with the feasibility phase of the project and prepare the set-up of a collective action platform, the Norfolk Water Hub, and of a water fund, the Norfolk Water Fund.
-This phase will focus on (i) prioritizing NbS,(ii) designing a long-term funding strategy, recommending the best suited legal and governance structure for the water fund, (iv) assessing the local capacity building need for the implementation of the identified NbS and, (v) design an implementation and monitoring and evaluation strategy.
+Nature for Water supported the Norfolk Water Strategy Programme with the feasibility phase of the project and prepared the set-up of a collective action platform (the Norfolk Water Hub) and of a water fund (the Norfolk Water Fund).
+This project focused on (i) prioritizing NbS,(ii) developing a business model, and (iii) designing a long-term funding strategy.

 • Water Quality and Nutrient neutrality offsets as potential revenue streams